Christmas Closure

 Ordinarily providing a position statement is not obligatory but there are circumstances when the court will direct that both parties provide one.

-You should bear in mind when preparing your position statement that the information should be as such that the Judge can quickly read and digest it.
-During the course of the court hearing, the Judge will often direct that you elaborate on a point that you made in the position statement so do not think that the statement has to be exhaustive.
+You should bear in mind when preparing your position statement that the information should be as such that the judge can quickly read and digest it.
+During the course of the court hearing, the judge will often direct that you elaborate on a point that you made in the position statement so do not think that the statement has to be exhaustive.
 It is preferable to keep comments short and to the point in order to not dilute the effectiveness of the position statement.

 Please note that the position statement should not include evidence.
 The court will generally request that evidence be filed separately and it will form part of a witness statement.